• This page, Climate Risk and Resiliency in the Insurance Sector, is offered by

 Climate risk and resiliency is a priority for insurance regulators across the globe.
 State, federal and international stakeholders are working together to coordinate climate-related risk and resiliency assessments, disclosures and evaluation initiatives to ensure stable and resilient insurance markets for insurance consumers.

-NAIC Climate and Resiliency Task Force
+NAIC Natural Catastrophe Risk and Resilience (EX) Task Force

 In 2020, the National Association of Insurance Commissioners (NAIC) formed the Climate and Resiliency (EX) Task Force to serve as the coordinating body for discussion and engagement on climate-related risk and resiliency issues, including dialogue among state insurance regulators, industry and other stakeholders.
+In 2026, the Task Force was renamed and serves as the primary coordinating body for regulatory actions, engagement, communication, and discussions related to natural catastrophe risk and resilience.
+This includes facilitating dialogue among state insurance regulators, industry representatives, and other stakeholders about risk reduction measures and the role of insurance regulators in advancing these efforts to ultimately better protect and prepare policyholders and insurance markets to withstand the physical and economic consequences of climate and natural catastrophe risk.

 Climate Risk Disclosure

 Clear and consistent climate risk disclosure is an important process to prepare the public, governments and insurers for the risks posed to the insurance sector by climate change impacts.
-In 2021, the Division of Insurance partnered with other states to require insurers with a certain dollar amount of premiums to respond to a survey regarding their preparedness to address climate risks.
+In 2021, the Division of Insurance began partnering with other states to require insurers with a certain dollar amount of premiums to respond to a survey regarding their preparedness to address climate risks.

 The goal of the survey is to provide regulators with information about the assessment of risks posed by climate change to insurers and the actions insurers are taking in response to their understanding of climate risks.
-Specifically, the survey allows the Division to better understand how insurers are considering and addressing climate change and climate risk in their business operations, underwriting and reserves.
+Specifically, the survey allows the Division to better understand how insurers in Massachusetts are considering and addressing climate change and climate risk in their business operations, underwriting and reserves.
 The survey is comprised of eight questions regarding insurance companies’ responses to climate change, covering topics such as investment, mitigation, financial solvency (risk management), emissions/carbon footprint, engaging consumers.

 The NAIC annual climate survey and TCFD recommendations are similar, since they report on climate-related risks and opportunities, innovative products, such as premium reductions for risk mitigation efforts, green building insurance, renewable energy, natural infrastructure, or others.
 The TCFD recommendations were approved by the G-20 Finance Ministers and created by an industry-led task force.
 The TCFD Guidelines are endorsed by many institutions and supported by the International Association of Insurance Supervisors.